Skip to content

 Single Binary, Two Roles

 The same meshstor-csi binary serves both roles.
-Role detection is automatic:
+Role is set with the --role flag.

 Controller